Henry Symes Lehr: Early life

 Lehr was born on March 28, 1869, in Baltimore, Maryland, the fourth child in a family of seven born to Mary Frances Moore Lehr, and Robert Oliver Lehr, a tobacco and snuff importer who became the German consul in Baltimore and a governor of the Maryland Club.
 His sister was Alice Lehr Morton and his brother was Dr. Louis Lehr, who was a physician.

 Society life

 He attempted to establish himself as successor to Ward McAllister, arbiter elegantiarum of New York's Four Hundred, the collection of Knickerbocker and industrial families he created as a bulwark against the new wealth of the Gilded Age.
 He was known for staging elaborate parties alongside Marion "Mamie" Fish, such as the so-called "dog's dinner", in which 100 pets of wealthy friends dined at foot-high tables while dressed in formal attire At a later party, he impersonated the Czar of Russia, and was henceforth dubbed "King Lehr".

-He objected to his name being used in a song from the musical comedy Baroness Fiddlesticks.